YasminRodriguez1/Hello/README.md

 ![testarabic](https://cloud.githubusercontent.com/assets/626005/15888811/1b889888-2d71-11e6-90c1-4d4afc06d491.png)

-Whatever what was your browser's language, the extension's title, and description will appear as in the same way it was set in the manifest.
+Whatever your browser's language was, the extension's title and description will appear in the same way as they were set in the manifest.

 ## Internationalizing the Extension